Notification

 5. Click Connect Looker Account.

-6. In the authorization pop-up, click Agree and continue to link your Google account credentials to your Looker account credentials.
+6. In the authorization pop-up menu, click Agree and continue to link your Google account credentials to your Looker account credentials.
 You can link one Google account to one Looker account for each Looker instance that you connect to Looker Studio.

-Now you are ready to select a model–Explore pair to connect to as a data source.
+Now you're ready to select a model–Explore pair to connect to as a data source for your report.

 Select a model and an Explore

-Once you have connected to a Looker instance, the list of models that are associated with that instance automatically populates a new panel, which is called Models.
-You can now select a model–Explore pair to connect to as a data source.
+Once you have connected to a Looker instance, the list of models that are associated with that instance automatically populates a new panel in the Add data to report window, which is called Models.
+You can now select a model–Explore pair to connect to as a data source for your report.

-1. Scroll the list or click the magnifying glass icon magnifying glass search icon to open a search field where you can enter the name of a specific model.
+1. In the Models panel, scroll the list of pre-populated models, or click the magnifying glass icon magnifying glass search icon to open a search field where you can enter the name of a specific model.
 Hover over a model name to see the model filename as it appears in the Looker project.

 2. Click the model name to select the model.
 A new panel will populate with the list of Explores that are associated with that model.

 5. Click Add.
-A pop-up appears with information about the data source's selected Explore and model.
+A pop-up menu appears with information about the data source's selected Explore and model.

 6. To confirm your model and Explore selection for this data source, click ADD TO REPORT.
-Optionally, check the Don't show me this again box to prevent seeing this pop-up when you edit this data source.
+Optionally, select the Don't show me this again box to prevent seeing this pop-up menu when you edit this data source.

 It may take a few minutes to add the new data source to your report.
 Looker data sources have the format Looker Explore name - Looker model name.